Chuck Jones

 Jones started his career in 1933 alongside Tex Avery, Friz Freleng, Bob Clampett, and Robert McKimson at the Leon Schlesinger Production's Termite Terrace studio, the studio that made Warner Brothers cartoons, where they created and developed the Looney Tunes characters.
 During the Second World War, Jones directed many of the Private Snafu (1943–1946) shorts which were shown to members of the United States military.
 After his career at Warner Bros. ended in 1962, Jones started Sib Tower 12 Productions and began producing cartoons for Metro-Goldwyn-Mayer, including a new series of Tom and Jerry shorts (1963–1967) as well as the television adaptations of Dr. Seuss's How the Grinch Stole Christmas!
 (1966) and Horton Hears a Who!
 (1970).
 He later started his own studio, Chuck Jones Enterprises, where he directed and produced the film adaptation of Norton Juster's The Phantom Tollbooth (1970).

-Jones won three Academy Awards.
-The cartoons which he directed, For Scent-imental Reasons, So Much for So Little, and The Dot and the Line, won the Best Animated Short.
-Robin Williams presented Jones with an Honorary Academy Award in 1996 for his work in the animation industry.
+Two Warner Brothers cartoons that Jones directed, For Scent-imental Reasons and So Much for So Little, won Academy Awards for Best Animated Short Film, though at this time it was customary for the statuette to be given to a cartoon's producer, not the director.
+Jones did not receive a Best Animated Short Film Oscar of his own until winning for the The Dot and the Line in 1966.
+Robin Williams later presented Jones with an Honorary Academy Award in 1996 for his work in the animation industry.
 Film historian Leonard Maltin has praised Jones's work at Warner Bros., MGM and Chuck Jones Enterprises.
-In Jerry Beck's The 50 Greatest Cartoons, a group of animation professionals ranked What's Opera, Doc?
+In Jerry Beck's 1994 book The 50 Greatest Cartoons, a group of animation professionals ranked What's Opera, Doc?
 (1957) as the greatest cartoon of all time, with ten of the entries being directed by Jones including Duck Amuck (1953), Duck Dodgers in the 24½th Century (1953), One Froggy Evening (1955), Rabbit of Seville (1950), and Rabbit Seasoning (1952).

 Biography from the Wikipedia article Chuck Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.